yix7/mcsds_cs410_project/README.md

 ### Introduction

 An analytic system was built to help users find the best food in town and the most favorable, authentic dishes among the top-notch restaurants.
 The system was built on the dataset provided by Yelp.
 We used Chinese food as an example in this project.
+* Adjust the weight of each review accordingly when calculating the weighted average of a restaurant.
+* Mine review topics from all the user reviews, assign a topic to each review.
+Mark whether a review is food related or not based on the assigned topic.
+Increase the weight of food related reviews.
+* Update the restaurant rating based on adjusted weight.
+* Mine the best dish names from positive sentiment reviews, from all the restaurants with an adjusted review rating of > 4.

 ### Implementation Details